Tønder Biogas

 Renewable natural gas is playing an increasingly large role in the green transition as well as Europe’s drive to replace supplies of Russian natural gas.

-Copenhagen Infrastructure Partners’ first investment in a biogas plant, at Tønder in southern Denmark, is ready to meet that demand.
-It has produced its first gas and work is already underway on a major expansion to reach full capacity in 2025.
+Copenhagen Infrastructure Partners’ first biogas investment, Tønder Biogas in southern Denmark, is now fully operational and meeting that demand.
+Since its first gas in November 2022, the plant has undergone a major expansion and reached full capacity in 2025.

 Biogas is where the action is right now – it’s decarbonisation and also plays to the need to replace Russian gas supplies.
 This is an area that is growing really fast and it could be an exciting area for future investments.
 Tønder is a very important project for that reason, and also as it is the first investment in the fund.